TiCinesi/Dilated-Convolution-for-GCN/README.md

 ### Dependencies
-This conde depends on the following libraries
+This code depends on the following libraries
 ```
 pytorch                   1.13.1
 pytorch-cluster           1.6.0